 Atamate controls simplify the management of a building with several different users who have different requirements.

 If different users are using the same room for different purposes, the interface's calendar settings allow the manager to set the services to the requirements of each user along with their room booking.
-Alternatively, a multi-user building may be divided into several different sections occupied office with UIby different users, each of whom has their own requirements.
+Alternatively, a multi-user building may be divided into several different sections occupied by different users, each of whom has their own requirements.
 The manager may give them access to the user interface but with only a limited set of controls, so that they can control the climate in their own part of the building but cannot accidentally change the settings outside the rooms they have leased.

 Reporting